 We suggest fabrics such as pure wools and high twists where the threads are tightly bound and resist all creasing, making them durable and practical for daily use.
 The only downside with these fabrics is that they feel slightly rougher to touch and are stiffer than softer wools with more drape.

 Which shirts and ties should lawyers wear?

-Plain white and blue shirts will be your go-to; however, shirts with subtle stripes in navy, grey or blue are also appropriate.
+Plain white and blue shirt fabrics will be your go-to; however, tailored shirts with subtle stripes in navy, grey or blue are also appropriate.
 For comfort and durability, choose high-quality, 100% cotton and have them professionally cleaned.

 Start with plain silk ties in dark colours like navy, burgundy, pewter, blue, bottle green or plum.
 Subtle micro patterns, ultra-fine dots or fine pinstripes are also acceptable.

 And please, no bow ties.

 Finish your outfit with black or navy calf-length socks, dark leather lace-up shoes such as a cap-toe Oxford, and simple plain silver or gold cufflinks if you wear a French/double cuff.

 How should you look after your bespoke suits?

 Tailored suits should be dry cleaned, but not too often.